yangyang0611/preprocessing_gui/README.md

 This gui is a no-code preprocessing tools, where user can upload the files and the tool will do the preprocessing automatically

 ## Upload Folder
 Upload a folder include img and label, the label need to follow YOLO label format.
 There will be a spinner appear when uploading.
 After successful upload, a pop message will shown up.
+Also, a `uploaded_dataset` is created at backend.

 ## Function
 1. Resize